jamesyoung-15/FallDetection/README.md

-# Action Detection
+# Simple Action Detection
 Project aims to detect in real-time whether a person is falling, sitting, standing, or walking using only a camera input.
 Built for Raspberry Pi w/ camera.

+## Usage
+Todo

 ## Approaches
 1. Use pose estimation w/ heuristics
+    - pros:
         - calculate angle between body parts to determine action
+        - relatively simple compared to below methods
+    - cons:
+        - computationally expensive, especially w/ multiple people
+        - need good heuristic, not easy (many edge cases/weird poses)

-2. Use action recognition model.
+2. Use action recognition model (video classification).
 Could use pre-trained or train own model w/ transfer learning.
+    - pros:
-    - could use transfer learning with model like movinet
+        - could use transfer learning with model like movinet (compatible with tflite)
+    - cons:
+        - downside is less tutorials/guides on how to implement and harder to find dataset
+        - not sure how performance will be on RPI

 3. Train an image classifier w/ dataset.
+    - pros:
+        - lots of tutorials/guides on image classification, can use many models for transfer learning
+        - should be more faster than pose estimation especially when there are multiple people
+    - cons:
+        - problem is not many public/reputable dataset, won't be robust

+4. Combine some of the above methods (eg. pose estimate + classification).

 ### Comparing Pose Estimation Models
 There are many pose detection models available.
 Below are some I considered and tested|